 Not ready to invest in a full audit?
 Free tools like Anima’s Deep Diversity® Solo Snapshot empower individuals who are ready right now to take their knowledge about the organization and transform it into instant insights and recommendations.

-Follow the Data for Your EDI Strategy
+Follow the Data for Your DEI Strategy

 alt=""

-EDI audits are progress trackers.
+DEI audits are progress trackers.
 They provide a benchmark that can be regularly assessed to track your performance over time.
 When you have data to guide your steps you’ll know exactly where you’re going and how to to get there.

 Without data, issues can be seen as individual problems or anecdotal experiences as opposed to system-wide issues.
 That means organizations risk having “progress” seen as a process of silencing individuals to make the problem “go away”.